 All of this leads us to my next tip for getting more pressure washing leads, and that’s finding someone to do pressure washing SEO.

-Like I have briefly explained in the point above, SEO is a very important marketing tool that if utilized properly can drive more pressure washing leads to your business than you would know what to do with (I know because I get those phone calls all the time).
+Like I have briefly explained in the point above, SEO is a very important marketing tool that if utilized properly can drive more pressure washing leads to your business than you would know what to do with.

-So if we do SEO when we build the site what’s the point in doing it, or paying someone else monthly to do pressure washing SEO for you?
+So if you do SEO when you build the site what’s the point in doing it monthly, or paying someone else monthly to do it for you?

-With pressure washing SEO, we build a large set of keywords to track, and on a weekly basis we go into your website and optimize for those keywords.
+When we do pressure washing SEO, we build a large set of keywords to track, and on a weekly basis we go into your website and optimize for those keywords.
+Doing all of the things listed about and then some.

 Speaking of boosting posts, don’t do that, save yourself some money.